rroessler/electron-tween/README.md

 "electron-tween" is a Node Library specifically created to add tween functionality to Electron BrowserWindows.

+Coming from a need at work to have more dynamic "native" window animations and nothing else being available, I decided to pull together my own tween library primarily for Electron.

 ## Installation

 To install "electron-tween", use npm.
 The preferred method is to install "electron-tween" as a dependency, alongside